Recent releases #35, catch-up edition (Jul 4, 2025)

 - Safari Technology Preview 126 added support for

-, a CSS property to enable a better text layout algorithm.
+text-wrap: pretty, a CSS property to enable a better text layout algorithm.
 The specification states that the precise set of improvements is user agent dependent, and may include things such as: reducing the variation in length between lines; avoiding typographic rivers; prioritizing different classes of soft wrap opportunities, hyphenation opportunities, or justification opportunities; avoiding hyphenation on too many consecutive lines…

 , and Safari’s implementation seems to be more sophisticated than the one Chromium-based browsers have been employing since 2023.